martindale/matrix-servers/README.md

 since this website is still in development I have created this repository instead.

 ## Matrix Server List
+Hopefully this will help you to find your perfect new home within the matrix network and a place to call home.

 **Servername:** Nova IM
 **Domain:** novaim.com
 **Maintainer:** @atreatis:novaim.com
 **Founded:** 24-05-2019
 **Webclient:** [nvaim.com](https://nvaim.com)